Proven Program Options

 Beyond that, AAIS has been forward-thinking and innovative over the years in addressing exposures arising from water, business activities, motorized vehicles, equipment breakdown, and changes in family structure, among others.

-Among our most important innovations in personal lines has been the development of a Homeowners By-Peril Rating Plan, the only such plan filed in most states and available ready-made for rating homeowners policies by peril.
+Among our most important innovations in personal lines has been the development of a Homeowners By-Peril Rating Plan, filed in most states and available ready-made for rating homeowners policies by peril.

 AAIS personal lines programs are backed up by the expertise and personal service provided by our actuarial, product development, compliance, and support staff.
 Working on behalf of our members, these specialists deliver up-to-date products at a fraction of the cost and effort needed to do it yourself or use other providers.